 An airtight, or vacuum seal which will completely prevent transfer of air/gases or liquid.

 A preserving process in which hot product is dispensed into a hot jar, immediately capped with a warm lid.
 When performed properly, the vacuum created as the product cools is sufficient to result in a hermetic seal.
-This process is not approved by the NCHFP but can be authorized by a Process Authority for specific recipes during the process of attaining approval for producing a commercial product. *This is only approved for certain recipes and products.
+This process is not approved by the NCHFP but can be authorized by a Process Authority for specific recipes during the process of attaining approval for producing a commercial product.
+This is sometimes referred to as “hot-fill and cool”. *This is only approved for certain recipes and products.

 The IFRA Conformity Certificate (or IFRA Statement as it is often referred) is a document established by the fragrance compound manufacturer and based on a trust relationship between the fragrance supplier and its customer.
 It sets out the safe use levels based on Classes of products.
 When applicable, these documents can be found in the product’s “Attached Documents” tab.
 Learn more about the IFRA here.